Peleke/functional-fizzbuzz/README.md

 npm run build
 ```

+If you get an error, it's because you're on Windows.
+Manually `mkdir bin`, then re-run the above.
+After that, you're good to go.

-...Then, to demonstrate classic FizzBuzz, do:
+To demonstrate classic FizzBuzz, do:

 ```
 npm run fizzbuzz